-Please note that this product (Pheburane) was withdrawn from the Community register of designated orphan medicinal products in July 2013 on request of the sponsor, at the time of the granting of a marketing authorisation.
+Please note that this product (marketed as Pheburane) was withdrawn from the Community register of designated orphan medicinal products in July 2013 on request of the sponsor, at the time of the granting of a marketing authorisation.

 During its meeting of 12-13 April 2013, the Committee for Orphan Medicinal Products (COMP) reviewed the designations EU/3/12/951, EU/3/12/950 and EU/3/12/949 for Pheburane (sodium phenylbutyrate) as an orphan medicinal product for the treatment of the following urea-cycle disorders: carbamoyl-phosphate-synthase-1 deficiency, ornithine-transcarbamylase deficiency and citrullinaemia type 1.
 The COMP assessed whether, at the time of marketing authorisation, the medicinal product still met the criteria for orphan designation.
 The Committee looked at the seriousness and prevalence of the condition, and the existence of other satisfactory methods of treatment.